NETWAYS/ansible-collection-elasticstack/roles/elasticstack/README.md

 # Ansible Role: elasticstack

 The shared base role of the collection.
-Every component role (elasticsearch,logstash, kibana, beats, repos) imports it automatically on first use, so you normally do not call it directly.
-It installs the common dependencies and, above all, defines the collection-wide `elasticstack_*` variables — the settings shared across all roles: release and variant, the inventory host groups, ports, the package repositories, and the stack CA.
+Every component role (elasticsearch, logstash, kibana, beats, repos) imports it automatically on first use, so you normally do not call it directly.
+It installs the common dependencies and, above all, defines the collection-wide `elasticstack_*` variables, the settings shared across all roles: release and variant, the inventory host groups, ports, the package repositories, and the stack CA.

 Set these variables once (in `group_vars`, the play, or via `-e`) and every role picks them up.
 This page is the central reference for them.

 ## Requirements

-You do not run this role directly — the component roles import it automatically.
-It installs the shared Python libraries (`cryptography` and the `elasticsearch` client) and packages (`openssl`, `unzip`) that the collection needs.
+It installs the shared Python libraries (`cryptography` and the `elasticsearch` client) and the packages (`openssl`, `unzip`) that the collection needs.

 ## Example